Nickchapman3773/Uranium-Fever/README.md

 - Click `Install`.
 - When complete, close the Installer.

-> [!caution]
+> [!warning]
-> The game **WILL NOT FUNCTION** if you fail to change the Fallout New Vegas installation file path to reflect the New Vegas installation created inside of the [NoDelete] Stock New Vegas folder.
+> The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
+A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
+This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which is a **REQUIREMENT** for a functional copy of TTW.

 ## Installing New Vegas Reloaded (NVR)
 > [!important]